MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-configure.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWJJdl]

-To customize the control, edit your view assosiated with the mobile application with data you want to expose on the booking calendar control.
+To customize the control, edit your view associated with the mobile application with data you want to expose on the booking calendar control.

 To setup your view, go to **Field Service** > **Settings** > **Customization** > **Customize the System** > **Entities** and select **Bookable Resource Booking**.